 - In-house Data Protection Officer:

-Organizations will much rather employe an internal data protection officer.
+Organizations will much rather employ an internal data protection officer.
 The officer will have the power to enforce the GDPR security benchmarks and regulate accordingly.